AdobeDocs/campaign-standard.zh-Hans/help/automating/using/external-api.md

     1. The transition **Data Structure** will contain:
         ![](assets/externalAPI_activity_example7.png)
 1. Finally drag and drop a **Send via Email** activity.
-    You can modify your email template by adding the **code** personnalized field.
+    You can modify your email template by adding the **code** personalized field.

 -->